CIA SEXUAL PREDATOR

 .

-What a coincidence that Sean Combs was arrested when former CIA Agent Brian Jeffrey Raymond sentenced to 30 years.
+What a coincidence that Sean Combs was arrested when former CIA Agent Brian Jeffrey Raymond was sentenced to 30 years.

 Raymond, who posed as a “perfect gentleman” on dating apps like Tinder, lured women to his government-leased apartments in locations such as Mexico and Peru.
 Once there, he drugged them with wine and snacks, rendering them unconscious before sexually assaulting and photographing them.